pusher-community/notifications.js/README.md

 // if you're not using Pusher, you'll get an API to send messages to:
-// this will add the new message and immediately show it
-// you can pass either a string or an HTML Element notifications.push('This is a new message');
+// this will add the new message and immediately show it notifications.push('This is a new message');

 // general API